Kashmiri cuisine: Urs of Hazrat Sheikh Dawood

 Only vegetarian food is supplied to devotees.
 Majority of people in Batmaloo and adjoining areas turn vegetarian and do not eat meat or chicken.
 They widely consume dried turnips (gogji aare) because it is believed, during Dawood's time, sundried turnips helped Kashmir survive a famine.

 Urs of Khwaja Masood Wali

 The people of Pampore cook dried vegetables, eggs, cheese and other food stuff except meat and invite their relatives, friends on lunch or dinner to keep the tradition of the saint alive.

 Urs of Dastageer Sahab

 In Khanyar and Sarai Bala areas of Srinagar, the devotees are seen outside the shrines where local and non-local business establishments install their carts and are seen selling the Kashmiri traditional food stuff.
 Pious men sing hearty hymns over offerings of dates and sweets.

 Urs of Raeshmol Saheb

 People in Anantnag district in southern Kashmir quit eating meat as a mark of respect for the 16th century mystic.
 Rarely is a butcher shop open during these seven days.
 For three-and-a-half days each before and after the saint's Urs, people eat radish braised in tamarind.

-Muharram

-The first ten days of Muharram, that mark the tragedy of Karbala, the milk-based rice pudding mayir is prepared.
-Throughout the 10th day, Ashoora, kahwa is served to guests and mayir and sharbat distributed to mourners on the street.